kwkou/815/articles/mysql-database-enus-data-replication.md

 	b) Upload the file that was exported from the database onto the virtual machine.
 If the backup file is very large, you can compress it before uploading.

-	c) Sign in to the virtual machine, and connect to the newly created MySQL server by using mysql.exe: mysql -h<server address> -P<port number> –u<username> -p<password>
+	c) Sign in to the virtual machine, and connect to the newly created MySQL server by using mysql.exe: mysql -h<server address\> -P<port number\> –u<username\> -p<password\>

 	d) Run the source <backup file name> SQL command to import data within the backup file.

-	e) Repeat steps c and d until all the data in the user databases has been imported into the MySQL server.
+	e) Repeat steps 3 to 6 until all the data in the user databases has been imported into the MySQL server.

 11. Make the newly created MySQL server the slave server